-Sergio Aguero: Man City manager Pep Guardiola says striker is not leaving
+Danilo: Manchester City and Chelsea both want Real Madrid defender

 - From the section Football

-Striker Sergio Aguero will not leave Manchester City this summer, says manager Pep Guardiola.

-The 29-year-old, who has scored 122 Premier League goals, had been linked with a move to champions Chelsea.

-Antonio Conte reportedly wanted to sign Aguero as a replacement for out-of-favour Spain forward Diego Costa.
+Conte reportedly wanted to sign the striker as a replacement for out-of-favour Spain forward Diego Costa.

-Speaking in the build-up to Thursday's pre-season game against Manchester United in Houston, Guardiola said: "He's our player.
-He will remain here."

-Aguero scored 20 Premier League goals last season but lost his starting place to Gabriel Jesus in February, leading to speculation he may leave.

 City 'talking to three or four players'

+Danilo, 26, joined Real Madrid from Porto in 2015 but was the Spanish club's second-choice right-back for much of last season.

+He started 17 La Liga matches for champions Real, with Dani Carvajal preferred for most of the big games, including the Champions League final.

-City, who finished third in the Premier League last season, have signed four players so far this summer - goalkeeper Ederson Moraes, right-back Kyle Walker and winger Bernardo Silva, plus teenage midfielder Douglas Luiz.
+City, who finished third in the Premier League last season, have already signed four players this summer - goalkeeper Ederson Moraes, right-back Walker and winger Bernardo Silva, plus teenage midfielder Douglas Luiz.

-The club have also been linked with Real Madrid right-back Danilo and Monaco left-back Benjamin Mendy.
+Speaking in the build-up to Thursday's pre-season game against Manchester United in Houston, Guardiola said they were talking to "three or four" more.

-"We have options for players coming, but until the deal is done, out of respect for the other clubs I cannot say anything.
+"We have options for players coming, but until the deal is done, out of respect for the other clubs I cannot say anything."

+As well as Danilo, City have also been linked with Monaco left-back Benjamin Mendy.

-"Mendy is the same case as Danilo, we have targets and we see what happens.
+Guardiola said: "Mendy is the same case as Danilo, we have targets and we see what happens.
 He's a Monaco player so I'm quiet in my comments."

 Iheanacho close to Leicester move

-While Aguero is set to stay at Etihad Stadium, fellow striker Kelechi Iheanacho is close to completing a £25m move to Leicester City.
+While Aguero is staying at Etihad Stadium, fellow striker Kelechi Iheanacho is close to completing a £25m move to Leicester City.

 The 20-year-old has scored 21 goals in 64 games in all competitions since making his debut in 2015.